Mechanical Engineering Technology Bachelor's Degree

 MET at Michigan Tech is a smart option—here's why:

-• Courses are less theoretical, and more problem-solving based
+• Courses are less theoretical, and more problem-solving based.

-• Senior Design projects are industry-sponsored
+• Senior Design projects are industry-sponsored.

-• MET graduates have a high placement rate
+• MET graduates have a high placement rate.

-As an MET major, you take classes in product design, manufacturing, high-end CAD, fluid mechanics, materials, and electronics, plus learn to operate machine tools such as lathes and mills.
-You will also be able to choose an area of study that reflects your interests:
+As an MET major, you take classes in product design, manufacturing, and high-end CAD.
+Get an introduction to fluid mechanics, materials, and electronics.
+Learn to operate machine tools, such as lathes and mills.

 • Computer-aided engineering